Joseph M. McDade: Early life and career

-Indictment, acquittal and the "McDade Amendment"
+Indictment and acquittal

 In 1992, McDade was indicted on bribery charges.
 He was charged with racketeering and conspiracy after allegedly accepting gifts and trips in exchange for allegedly diverting government contracts to specific groups.
 He was acquitted after a jury trial in 1996.
 Nevertheless, the indictment resulted in him being passed over for the chairmanship of the Appropriations Committee in 1995, even though he was the committee's most senior member.
 The chairmanship instead went to Bob Livingston of Louisiana, who was first elected to the House in 1977.

+The "McDade Amendment"

 Following his acquittal, Congressman McDade sought to restrict the DOJ's attempts to set its own standards for ex parte contacts of represented persons and parties.
 He also objected to DoJ's view that its attorneys should be exempt from the ex parte contact rules of the states in which they are licensed and in which they practice.
 See generally Charles A. Weiss, Lawyers Bypassing Lawyers, 28 Litigation, Winter 2002, at 42.

 McDade was successful in his efforts to ensure DOJ attorneys adhere to state bar ethics standards.
 The text of the statutory change he authored, commonly referred to as the "McDade Amendment," is as follows: